Ajaypanchal123/Ajaypanchal123/README.md

 I love coding in Python :snake:.
 I work as a Python Developer.
 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-- :telescope: I’m working as a Computer Engineer and contributing to frontend and backend for building web applications in Python and ODOO.
+- :telescope: I’m working as a Computer Engineer and contributing to backend for building web applications in Python.

 - :telescope: I’m currently working on `Something Intresting`.

 - :dancers: I’m looking to collaborate for `Development Projects`

--  :thinking_face: I’m looking for help with `Competitive Programming`
+- 🤔: I’m looking for help with `Competitive Programming`

 - :speech_balloon: Ask me about anything :sweat_smile: